What does it mean to be a freelancer? What makes being a freelancer different from being an employee? Learn more from the Bluebird article!

 The other reason is that IT is in continuous development and change, the old static way of employment doesn’t suit the workers anymore.

 We have asked thousands of IT experts yearly about their biggest motivations.
 The results are undisputed: professional challenge, interesting and new technologies, attractive wages.
 The answer is not that they would like to work with a huge brand.
 They would like to work with a good brand.
 They are not even looking for a stable job.
 In IT there is a permanent lack of workforce, and this will get worse with time.
-IT experts are not worried about not finding a job.
-However, they want to work with interesting things, and they want to be well-paid.
+IT experts are not worried about not finding a job, but to work with interesting things is what matters most to them.
+Plus, wanting to get well-paid is obvious, besides other good reasons why top software engineers work freelance.

 Covid19 and Remote Projects